 How to check your rating

 There are currently two main credit reference agencies.
-These two main agencies are used by lenders in most circumstances.
-They are Experian and Equifax.
+These two main agencies are used by lenders, they are Experian and Equifax.
 You can register to see your credit file.
 A mortgage adviser can give you details of how you might access your credit file data.

 Credit agencies regularly collect and update your personal data.
-The data they collect includes where you live and whether you’re named on the electoral register.
-Also, your credit file has details of any problems, such as Defaults, County Court Judgements or late payments.
-Every time you apply for credit a trace or “footprint” is left on your credit file.
-It’s important to make sure these footprints are only left behind for things that are relevant.
+The data collected includes where you live and whether you are named on the electoral register.
+Also, your credit file has details of any problems, such as Defaults, County Court Judgements, or late payments.
+Every time you apply for credit a record or “footprint” is left on your credit file.
+It is important to make sure these footprints are only left behind for things that are relevant.
 Too many footprints can be a concern to some mortgage providers.

-Credit reports usually have a number of categories, these categories include things like:
+Credit reports usually have several categories, these categories include things like:

-Financial credit agreements – details of any loans, credit cards, mortgages or overdrafts
+- Financial credit agreements – details of loans, credit cards, mortgages, or overdrafts

 How your credit score is calculated

 Lenders calculate credit scores in different ways.
-When you’re applying for a mortgage lenders usually consider two main areas:
+When you are applying for a mortgage, lenders usually consider two main areas: